plasmabio/plasma/docs/environments/add.rst

 - ``Repository URL``: the URL to the repository to build the environment from
 - ``Reference (git commit)``: the git commit hash to use
+- ``Name of the environment``: the display name of the environment.
+If left empty, it will be automatically generated from the repository URL.
 - ``Memory Limit (GB)``: the memory limit to apply to the user server.
   Float values are allowed (for example a value of ``3.5`` corresponds to a limit of 3.5GB)
 - ``CPU Limit``: the number of cpus the user server is allowed to used.